Sharif-University-ESRLab/summer20204-plc-voice-assistant/Readme.md

 ## Tools
 - INMP441 microphone
 - S7-1200 PLC (In our case we used TIA Portal)
-- ESP32
+- ESP32 microcontroller
-- Any micro SD card slot module(preferred)
+- Any micro SD card slot module and a SD card(preferred)
 - I2S Stereo Decoder (UDA1334A), if you need a real-time feedback from LLM.